Transition to microservices for a logistics company

 Reducing software latency

-To reduce the delay between an input and the desired output, we replicated the entire database across different data centers.
-As a result, if one data center doesn’t work properly, we can switch to another and use its copy of the database.
+To reduce the delay between an input and the desired output, our team replicated the entire database across multiple data centers.
+As a result, if one data center isn’t working properly, the system can switch to another and use its copy of the database.

 Managing an increasing number of microservices

-When we implemented 20 and more microservices, we faced the problem of their typization and versioning.
+After implementing 20+ microservices, we faced the challenges with services data types compatibility and versioning.
 We also experienced difficulties deploying many WAR files in Jetty.
 It took us up to two hours to update all microservices, which was too long to meet our client’s requirements.
 To solve these issues, we:

-To address the issue of microservice typization, we created client libraries (module APIs) for service controllers that helped to address data types compatibility and used the same call interface for client libraries and controllers.
+- created client libraries (module APIs) for service controllers that helped to address data types compatibility and used the same call interface for client libraries and controllers

-We turned a vertical architecture into a horizontal architecture, divided it across several data centers, and added a separate server for Elastic Stack.
-The Kibana user interface collects data by indexes and doesn’t use the server’s system resources.
+- shifted to a horizontal architecture, divided it across several data centers, and added a separate server for Elastic Stack with the Kibana user interface for collecting data by indexes and reducing demand for server resources

-To ensure easy scaling and shifts from one cloud service provider to another if needed, we wrapped our app in Kubernetes.
-We transformed the app to have a stateless architecture to provide simple request sending and the creation of multiple database instances.
+- transformed the app to have a stateless architecture, enabling simple request sending and the creation of multiple database instances

 Detecting and handling memory leaks

-We faced a memory leak problem when subsystems took over and kept resources no longer used by the app.
-This issue was critical, as the the app was consuming an increasing amount of resources, which result in a fatal OutOfMemoryError.
+Our team faced a memory leak problem when subsystems took over and kept resources no longer used by the software.
+To avoid a fatal OutOfMemoryError, we:

-using subsystems’ native mechanisms to deal with the out-of-memory condition
+- used native mechanisms of subsystems to avoid the out-of-memory condition

-Updating the system takes less than five minutes and adding new services doesn’t affect other system modules.
+System updates take less than five minutes instead of two hours, and adding new services doesn’t affect other system modules.

 The system allows developers to scale the app horizontally using different technologies, programming languages, frameworks, and libraries.

-The microservice architecture within Docker allows for creating distributed development teams that can work independently on different parts of the app.
+The microservices architecture within Docker allows for creating distributed development teams that can work independently on different parts of the software.